/ IN THIS BLOG

 01 / What is a Hazardous Waste Contingency Plan?

-A hazardous waste contingency plan is a document that lists out the exact protocol your facility should take in the event of any accident (fire, spill, explosion, etc.) happen with your generated hazardous material.
+A hazardous waste contingency plan is a document that stipulates the exact protocol your facility should take in the event of any accident (fire, spill, explosion, or so forth) that might occur with generated hazardous materials.

 An accident is just that—an accident.
-It's not planned or expected, so your facility needs to be prepared at any minute for an event such as this.
+It's not planned or expected, so your facility needs to be prepared for such an event.
 A contingency plan can help you accomplish just that.
 Should something catastrophic happen and you're not completely prepared with steps that you and local authorities need to take – depending on the substances involved - it can mean improper cleanup, slower response time, and an increased risk for human safety or property damage.

-Environmental Protection Agency (EPA) and Violations
+03 / Environmental Protection Agency (EPA) and Violations

-Lacking a contingency plan or having an incomplete plan is generally considered a smaller violation when compared to egregious noncompliance, such as dumping hazardous waste down the drain or falsifying paperwork (your hazardous waste manifest or bill of lading).
+Lacking a contingency plan or having an incomplete plan is generally considered a smaller violation when compared to egregious non-compliance, such as dumping hazardous waste down the drain or falsifying paperwork (such as your hazardous waste manifest or bill of lading).
 However, not having this contingency plan done correctly has the potential to make your facility more vulnerable to fines or other punitive actions for non-compliance.

-If You Generate Hazardous Waste, This Applies to You!
+04 / If You Generate Hazardous Waste, This Applies to You!

 Some manufacturers incorrectly believe they are exempt from this policy because they simply don't create a lot of hazardous waste.
 However, that is not the case!
 Even if you're not a large quantity generator, you must create this plan and distribute it to the proper authorities.
 A contingency plan is for any company that produces hazardous materials.

-If you've never heard of this document before or you don't know where to start in creating one, contact your local hazardous waste management company such as MCF Environmental Services.
+If you've never heard of this document before or you don't know where to start in creating one, contact a knowledgeable and reputable hazardous waste management company such as MCF Environmental Services.
 An experienced company will be able to provide you with the resources, information, and guidance you need to maintain compliance.